What is the SBA HUBZone Program?

 - Falling below the 35% employee HUBZone residency requirement

-Problems to Watch out For As a HUBZone Certified Company
+Problems to Watch out For As a Certified Company

 A common problem still lurks when SBA small business contracts are awarded to small businesses but the subcontracted amount or work violates the limitations on subcontracting rules.
-If you are a Historically Underutilized Business Zone company, in order to prevail in a size protest or challenge to your status, you must bring more to the table than your status.
+If you are a HUBZone certified company, in order to prevail in a size protest or challenge to your status, you must bring more than your status to the table than your status.
 See also information about avoiding mistakes with SDVOSB joint venture.

 Is HUBZone Set-Asides Mandatory?